Right Arrow

 • Reinforcement of traffic management plans.

 Analytics flag “running,” “crowding,” and “loitering” in unsafe areas—proxies for rushed or distracted behavior.
-Real-time notifications help supervisors address risky shortcuts as they happen, while trends in the data highlight when and where to focus additional training.
+Prompt notifications enable supervisors to manage risky shortcuts as they happen, while trends in the data highlight when and where to focus additional training.

 Upgrading your safety tech doesn’t mean starting from scratch.
-Modern AI camera systems are designed to work with your existing POE or analog cameras—no full rip-and-replace required.
+Today's video AI camera systems are designed to work with your existing IP cameras—no full rip-and-replace required.
 Here’s how it works:

 Feature